liuliangyin/liu-liang-yin/src/pages/project/air-furniture-website.md

 <br/>

-AiR infatable Furniture is the theme of our final team project, category of product design.
+AiR Inflatable Furniture is the theme of our final team project, category of product design.

 An inflatable furniture designed for single groups.
 From the "single economy" issue, and the use of inflatable material to do furniture, hopes that not only bring convenience for the single groups, and also enjoy the design of life!